Commemorating Northborough's Role in the American Revolution

 Scrollable map:

-Desktop: Click on the map to see the location of each of these twenty-seven houses.
+Desktop: Click on the map to see the location of each of these twenty-eight houses.
 Click on the resulting map to see a full size map.
 Use the scroll bars or mouse to move around the full size map.

 Smartphone or tablet: Tap the map.
 Use finger gestures to move around the map.

 On 19 April 2025 the Northborough Library held a kickoff event to begin the statewide celebration of MA250.
-This event featured a photo exhibition of all 27 Witness Houses.
+This event featured a photo exhibition of all 28 Witness Houses.

 Click on the button below to see photos from this event.